cga-harvard/Hypermap-Registry/README.md

 You can edit the files with your IDE from your host, as the directory /webapps/hypermap/hypermap on the guest is synced with your host.

-To run Celery in development mode run the worker process like this:
+To run Celery in development mode run the worker process like this (remember to stop the celery process with supervisor before):

 ```
 ./manage.py celery -A hypermap worker -B -l info